 - Safe with all plants

 - Temperature: 64° - 84° F (17.8° - 28.8° C)

 - Diet: Scavenger that feeds continually.
 Requires very little feeding in a well-established aquarium containing algae, biofilm, or decaying plant matter.
 In less mature aquariums, high quality dry foods with high plant content can be fed multiple times daily

 - Warning!
 Avoid any food product, medication, or plant fertilizer that contains Copper of any form.
 Copper is toxic to invertebrates .
 Many commercial fish foods, medications, and plant fertilizers contain copper or more commonly copper sulfate.
 Always look at the ingredient list for any product going into the aquarium to ensure they are copper free.

 - Social behavior: Peaceful.
 A small group can continually replenish and grow its population

-- Origin: Tank-raised in and indigenous to Taiwan
+- Origin: Tank-bred , but wild populations indigenous to Taiwan

 - Average adult size: 1 - 1.5 inches (2.5 - 3.8 cm)